iimsand/mlops-techlab-digits-template/README.md

 # mlops-techlab-digits-template
-The template with solutions for the MLOps TechLab.
+The template with solutions for the [MLOps Techlab](https://github.com/iimsand/mlops-techlab).

 ## Links